List of surviving Messerschmitt Bf 109s

-The Messerschmitt Bf 109 was a German World War II fighter aircraft.
+The Messerschmitt Bf 109 is a German World War II fighter aircraft.
 It was one of the first true modern fighters of the era, including such features as an all-metal monocoque construction, a closed canopy, and retractable landing gear.
 The Bf 109 was the most produced fighter aircraft during World War II, with 30,573 examples built during the war, and the most produced fighter aircraft in history, with a total of 33,984 units produced up to April 1945.

 Spain had signed licensing agreements with Messerschmitt in 1942 to produce the Bf 109G-2 and had received tooling and jigs in preparation for starting production, as well as 25 uncompleted fuselage and wing assemblies.
 Due to priority to the Luftwaffe, Messerschmitt was unable to oversee the start-up of the production line.
 In addition, Hispano Aviación was also unable to acquire the Daimler-Benz DB 605 engines due to wartime shortages.
 It was not until 1947 that the factory started to produce complete airframes.
 As a replacement engine comparable to the DB 605A the Hispano-Suiza 12Z-17 was fitted to these aircraft.
 Aircraft with this engine were designated HA-1109-K1L (65 being produced).
 In 1954 Hispano Aviación re-engineered the airframe to accept the Rolls-Royce Merlin 500-45 and produced the HA-1112-M1L.
-Production of the Hispano Aviación HA-1109 and HA-1112 Buchons ended in 1958; however, Spain continued to use the HA-1112 operationally until late 1967.
+Production of the Hispano Aviación HA-1109 and HA-1112 Buchon ended in 1958; however, Spain continued to use the HA-1112 operationally until late 1967.

-In 1946 Czechoslovakia restarted the closed Messerschmitt production line at the Avia Company in Prague using the original jigs and tooling along with a substantial number of uncompleted airframes.
+In 1946 Czechoslovakia restarted the closed Messerschmitt production line at the Avia Company (a division of the Škoda Works) in Prague using the original jigs and tooling along with a substantial number of uncompleted airframes.
 From 1946 to 1949 about 550 airframes were completed as Avia S-99s, resembling a Bf 109G-14, and Avia S-199s (Jumo engine, otherwise unchanged).
 Due to a fire in a warehouse a substantial number of DB 605 engines were lost and as a substitute the Junkers Jumo 211 was found in substantial quantity.
 Unlike either the original DB 605 or the Rolls-Royce Merlin, the torque of this substitute engine was extremely high resulting in a high fatality rate from these aircraft.
 Production ended in 1948, and the Czechoslovak National Security Guard retired the last of the S-199s in 1957.